dornellesfr/desafio-crawler/README.md

 It will start to scraping the pages.

-You can fallow the execution at file scraper.log with logs showing what movie is scraping.
+You can follow the execution at file scraper.log with logs showing what movie is scraping.
 Result going to output file named as output.json and a screenshot gonna show as screenshot.pdf

 ## To run tests